-The Medical Nutrition Plan of Study (iPOS) should be thoughtfully and carefully planned with their mentor so that it meets the goals and objectives of the program and the student.
-Each student selects courses after consultation with their advisor.
-The Plan of Study should be completed and approved by the mentor and the Program Coordinator no later than the time the student has enrolled in 15 credit hours.
+The Medical Nutrition Plan of Study (iPOS) should be completed via the students My ASU by referencing the course plan outlined on page four of this handbook.
+The Plan of Study should be completed by the student and approved by the Graduate Support Coordinator no later than the time the student has enrolled in 15 credit hours.
 A Plan of Study must have exactly 30 credit hours, no more and no less.
-Acceptance of the proposed Plan of Study must be verified by the Program Coordinator.
-After approval at the program level, the Plan of Study is submitted to ASU Graduate Education for final approval.
+After approval at the program level, the Plan of Study is submitted to the Graduate College for final approval.
+Please email CHSGrad@asu.edu if you require assistance in completing your iPOS.